• Brain atlas sensitivity

 to characterize the overall speed for a range of domain settings and simulation types supported by

-mcx.
-The score of this gpu contest script is basically the summation of the speeds in photons/ms
+MCX.
+The score of this GPU contest script is basically the summation of the speeds in photons/ms

 GPU.